 The group leader is responsible for printing the prescribed number of copies of the trip paperwork, distributing them appropriately between guests where the party splits at any time during the trip and for ensuring that this paperwork is carried and presented where appropriate on the trip.

 3.8 Alterations by you to your booking

-Should you wish to make a change to your booking, then we will usually need to charge an amendment fee to cover additional administration costs.
-These charges can be quite significant, so best to avoid changes if at all possible.
+Should you wish to make a change to your booking after paying the deposit or full payment(if booking within 70 days of arrival) , then we reserve the right to charge an amendment fee to cover additional administration costs.

 3.9 Cancellation by you

 Should you wish to cancel your trip in whole or in part, notice can be given verbally but must be followed up by email by the party leader.
 Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost of the elements being cancelled, excluding insurance premiums and amendment charges, neither of which are refundable.
 The amount of the cancellation fee depends upon the time period defined the interval between the arrival of the email notice of cancellation at our Maun office during standard office hours and the scheduled arrival time by the customer at the initiation of the services.